NAPSNet Daily Report 7 September, 2010

 4. Cross-Strait Relations

 Agence France-Presse (“TAIWAN MISSILE DEFENCE SHIELD READY NEXT YEAR: REPORT”, 2010/09/06) reported that Taiwan expects a much-anticipated missile defence shield to be ready next year after buying advanced weapons at a cost of about 300 billion Taiwan dollars (9.4 billion US), local media reported.
 Six batteries of Patriot III missiles forming the backbone of the system will account for roughly half the costs associated with the project, the China Times newspaper said.
-While the Patriot III and radars are US-made, the will also include locally produced tactical ballistic missiles evolved from existing missiles known as “Tienkung”, or Sky Bow, the paper said.
+While the Patriot III and radars are US-made, the system will also include locally produced tactical ballistic missiles evolved from existing missiles known as “Tienkung”, or Sky Bow, the paper said.

 5. Japanese Nuclear Technology Exports